 I’m about to share my soul with you.
 This post was really, really hard to write.
+It’s about parenting a critically ill child.
 But I value honesty, and health, so here goes nothin’:

 I’ve started and stopped writing so many posts I’ve lost count.
 I’m sure that there are at least 100 posts partially drafted, just waiting for me to finish them by now.
 But somehow, I couldn’t bring myself to write about my